yassineelouatri/chatbot_with_python/README.md

 3 . execute the requirements : pip install -r requirements.txt

+4 . change the file directory on the code to your clean directory on both files (new.py and chatbot.py)

-4 . after this execution launch execution command for new.py file :
+5 . after this execution launch execution command for new.py file :
  python3 new.py

-5 . finally , launch execution command for chatbot.py file :
+6 . finally , launch execution command for chatbot.py file :
 python3 chatbot.py

 and that s it ! enjoy